When do my wiper blades need replacing?

 - Squeaking or screeching – typically, your wipes blades should be silent if they’re working effectively.
 However, sometimes if they’re in need of being replaced, you may be able to hear squeaking or even screeching sounds.

-- Streaking or smearing – another sign of your wipers needing replacing is if they are smearing across your windscreen.
+- Streaking or smearing – another sign that your wipers needing replacing is if they are smearing across your windscreen.
 This is usually one of the most common symptoms of worn-out wiper blades, which can be due to the blades being worn down or ill-fitted blades which have come out of place.

 - Visible damage – if you’ve noticed any of the above, it’s time to have a manual check of your windscreen wipers.
 Is there any damage to the blades?
 Are they distorted in any way?
 Make sure to check the condition of the rubber by lifting the arms of the wipers away from the windscreen.